How Car vs. Truck Accidents are Different

 Most states including Florida require a special Commercial Driver's License (CDL) in order to operate a semi-truck or commercial vehicle.
 Regulations may also call for specialized training in the specific vehicle as well as for the load that they are carrying.

 If you or a family member has been injured in a truck accident, a car accident or slip and fall or any other type of personal injury, contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.